vahidAK/NanoMethPhase/README.md

 | NumOfModCalls | Number of all CpGs that called as methylated.        |
 | MethylFreq    | Methylation frequency (NumOfModCalls/NumOfAllCalls). |

-***bam2bis***: output mock whole-genome bisulfite converted bam files which can be visualized in IGV.
+***bam2bis***: output mock whole-genome bisulfite converted bam files which can be visualized in IGV. bam2bis by default ignores sublementary reads, to include them add -is flag.

 **NOTE:** NanoMethPhase will also output a ***PerReadInfo.tsv*** file.
 This file includes the folllowing information: